Hurricane Frances: Florida

 In the aftermath of the storm, many colleges and school districts across Florida remained closed.
 President George W. Bush declared all of Florida a federal disaster area.
 Kennedy Space Center did not restore its complete work force until September 13 due to relief operations, as well as a lack of gasoline, ice, and water in the area.
 A total of 8000 members of the National Guard helped out with recovery efforts soon after the storm left the Florida peninsula.
 Residents in the areas of impact after the storm were under a boil water order, because of the lack of electricity to area water systems.
 Churches prepared meals for people without power and food.
 Federal employees were granted excused absences if they helped with law enforcement and the cleanup.
 Thousands of portable generators were sent to the state by Home Depot and Lowe's home improvement stores.
 The United States Army Corps of Engineers installed blue tarpaulins on 41,556 damaged roofs statewide.
 Damage to the Florida citrus crop caused orange futures to rise four cents a pound.
+After the destruction of the Fort Pierce City Marina from Frances, cleanup took more than one year.
+The marina was rebuilt and 19 new artificial islands to protect the marina from storm surge were constructed.
+The project, which costed $18 million (2013 USD), was completed in 2013.